John G. Diefenbaker High School: Music program

 Diefenbaker High School band program consists of the Concert Band, and Jazz 1 and 2 Bands.
 Mr. Rod Pauls was the Director of Bands in the school until 2010.
 In 2010–2011 school year, Mr. Kenneth Thackrey started as the Director of Bands.
 His first concert with the school was on November 24, 2010.
+In September 2024, Mr. Harry Faunt took over as Director of Bands.
+His first concert with the school was the JGD Winter Concert on November 26, 2024.

-The Choir program consists of a Concert Choir, Chamber Choir, and Vocal Jazz.
-Mr. Laurie Schwartz is the Director of Choirs.
+The Choir program consists of a Concert Choir and previously consisted of a Chamber Choir and Vocal Jazz.
+Mr. Laurie Schwartz was the Director of Choirs until the 2023–2024 school year.
+Harry Faunt also took over the position of Director of Choirs in September 2024.
+The Concert Choir performed with the school's bands in the November 26, 2024 winter concert.

-The Music Department holds two annual public concerts: one in the fall and one in the spring.
+The Music Department holds two annual public concerts: one in the fall or winter, and one in the spring.